oxyplugins/oxy-toolbox/readme.txt

 * Functionality of Oxy Undo - adds Undo and Redo buttons; provides autosaving option.
 * Functionality of Oxy Class Act - lets you move or copy the styles associated with id or a class of any element to a new class; lets you reset all the styles for the class/id.
 * Functionality of Oxy Cleaner - lets you rename classes and remove unused ones.
+* Full screen - lets you toggle panels off and on and make code editor panel full width using a hotkey.
+Detached layout opens the center frame in a new tab/window.
 * Oxy Text Edit - adds a text area to view/edit text of Heading and Text components.
 * Back To Top - allows users to smoothly scroll back to the top of the page.
+* Conditions - adds additional conditions in the Oxygen editor.
 * Editor Tweaks
 	* Back To WP Additions - adds Templates and Pages menu items under “Back to WP” menu in the Oxygen editor.
 	* Compact View For Element Buttons - makes the buttons for adding elements in the left Add+ panel appear in 3 columns instead of the standard 2.
-	* Currently Editing - adds the name of current Template or Page or any other kind of entry that is currently being edited to the left of Structure button in Oxygen’s editor interface.
+	* Currently Editing - adds the name of current Template or Page or any other kind of entry that is currently being edited to the left of Structure button in Oxygen's editor interface.
 	* Dropdowns On Hover - makes Media Query, Manage Menu, Back to WP Menu and Select Box dropdowns to appear on hover.
 	* Expanded Oxygen Toolbar Menus - makes the buttons for Settings, Stylesheets, Selectors, Admin and Frontend a single click away.
 	* Open Back To WP Menu Links In New Tabs - makes links under Back to WP Menu like Admin and Frontend buttons to open in a new tab.